bbatsov/metaredux/_posts/2019-04-26-rspec-style-guide-reloaded.md

 users.
 We're also really eager to get feedback and suggestions for improvements from all of you!
-After all it's called a "community" guide for a reason - it doesn't reflect the preferences of any single individual, but the collective knowledge of experience of many members of our fine community.
+After all it's called a "community" guide for a reason - it doesn't reflect the preferences of any single individual, but the collective knowledge and experience of many members of our fine community.

 That's all great, but for me the real point of the story is something